 Most early stage lesions of the oropharynx are treated primarily with radiation therapy.
 This typically involves radiation therapy delivered to the primary tumor site, as well as the lymph nodes of the neck.
 Depending upon the exact location of the tumor, one or both sides of the neck are included in the treatment program.
 For early stage cancers of the tonsil, special radiation techniques can avoid many long-term problems.
 For example, doctors at Continuum Cancer Centers use intensity modulated radiation therapy (IMRT) or 3-dimensional conformal radiation therapy (3D-CRT).
 These procedures can help limit the radiation exposure to both the primary site, and the lymph nodes in the adjacent neck.
 They also help to spare the tissues of the other side from receiving radiation therapy.
 This significantly diminishes the long-term risk of dryness in the mouth, which often accompanies radiation to both sides of the neck.
 The medical team of Continuum Cancer Centers is committed to developing treatment strategies that is aimed at curing head and neck cancer while maximizing quality of life.
 By avoiding mouth dryness, the long-term quality of life of our patients is optimized after treatment.

 For cancers of the base of tongue, the selective use of brachytherapy (radiation implants) has consistently been shown to improve the tumor control rates.
-At Beth Israel Medical Center, we have a highly recognized brachytherapy program for cancers of the base of tongue.
+At Mount Sinai Beth Israel, we have a highly recognized brachytherapy program for cancers of the base of tongue.
 In fact, we are one of just a few centers in the country with radiation oncologists who perform these procedures.
 Brachytherapy improves the tumor control rate in the tongue, and can provide an excellent quality of life outcome.
 It is usually combined with external beam radiation, as part of a comprehensive treatment program.